0x5bfa/FluentRegEdit/README.md

 - [Submit bugs and feature requests](https://github.com/onein528/RegistryValley/issues/new/choose).
 - Make pull requests for anything from typos to additional and new idea
-- Review source code changes

-## Feedback

 - [Request a new feature](https://github.com/onein528/RegistryValley/pulls)
-- Upvote popular feature requests
 - [File an issue](https://github.com/onein528/RegistryValley/issues/new/choose)

 ## Credit

-- Many thanks to [@zeealeid](https://twitter.com/zeealeid) for creating this app's logo and concept.
+- Huge thanks to [@zeealeid](https://twitter.com/zeealeid) for creating this app's logo and concept.

-## License

-Copyright (c) 2024 0x5bfa

-Licensed under the MIT license as stated in the [LICENSE](LICENSE).